at0m-gmng/Launching-DeepSeek-from-Unity/README.md

 1) Download the AI model DeepSeek from the link: https://huggingface.co/unsloth/DeepSeek-R1-Distill-Llama-8B/tree/main
 2) Place the downloaded files in StreammingAsssets/DeepSeek
-3) Launch the Editor Application (at the moment the build is not supported)
+3) Launch the Editor Application or make build

 ## How does this work?